Hand Painted kitchens in Devon & Cornwall – Traditional Painter Established 2012

 The takeaway here is that kitchen cabinets are very robust.
-Unless you have water damage, which as James demonstrated above, even then can be worked around, there really isn’t too much to go wrong with the core structure of a kitchen.
+Unless you have water damage, which as our painter demonstrated above, even then can be worked around, there really isn’t too much to go wrong with the core structure of a kitchen.
 And I doubt there is a drawer runner or hinge or knob or liner in most kitchens that cannot be replaced with off-the-shelf parts, at least as good if not more slick and modern than the originals.

 Worktop replacements can be more difficult, as you need a plumber and sometimes extensive removal of units that rest on counter tops.
 But in general, with the right workmen in your area on hand, if you get tired of your kitchen, consider having it painted really well.
 You can squeeze many years of extra value out of your inherited kitchen.
 (More on refurbishing a kitchen)